jfcameron/DropboxWebInterface/README.md

 The project is meant to work alongside the Dropbox app Updog which allows Dropbox users to host static webpages from their dropbox app/ directory.

 --
-Usage:
+Setup:
 --
-JavaApp Usage:
+Extract example.7z to the root of your dropbox

+OR:

+1) Place the javascript app on a webserver.
+I suggest using the Updog app for Dropbox.
+2) Place the java app somewhere in your filesystem, I suggest somewhere in your dropbox directory.
-run the app once to generate Settings.json @ .
+3) run the jar once to generate Settings.json file.
-Plug in the Settings data (url, output, dropbox public location).
+4) Fill out the data needed in Settings.json (url, output, dropbox public location).
-Run again to produce the JSON data.
+5) Run the jar again.

 optional parameter: noGUI will run the application without generating a GUI and will autoterminate the program on completion.

-FrontEnd Usage:
-js/settings.js plug in settings values.